unignostik/adbplus/README.md

 ### Installation
+Note: adbplus requires adb to be installed on your machine before useage available
 1. Download 'adbplus' executable
-2a.
-Place in PATH, just as you did setting up adb
+2. Place in PATH, just as you did setting up adb
-2b.
-Navigate to directory where adbplus is located and run it from there
 3. Enjoy

 ### Usage